dcomtois/summarytools-python/Readme.md

 Total    1000     100.00          100.00     100.00          100.00
 ```

-The returned object is a pandas Dataframe, and it is displayed using the *tabulate* library.
+The returned object is a pandas Dataframe, and it is displayed using the [tabulate](https://pypi.org/project/tabulate/) library.

-### Markdown mode
+### Markdown formatting

-When switching format to 'pipe', we get pretty formatted markdown tables:
+When switching format to 'pipe', we get pretty formatted markdown tables where mardown is supported, such as here on GitHub.

 `>>> freq(tobacco.gender, format = 'pipe')`